mellonis/turing-machine-js/README.md

 - STATE: replaceAllBSymbolsByAsterisk
 - ACTIONS:
     - write symbols: ['_']
-    - do following carriers movements: [left]
+    - do the following carriers movements: [left]
 - NEXT STATE: haltState
 ```
     [___a*c_______]    [___a*c_______]